simple-abstraction/pop-health-insulin-sensitivity/README.md

 Although not in the scope of this analysis, Type 1 Diabetes is an autoimmune condition that occurs at birth, impacts a much smaller percentage of the population, and represents significantly less population burden.

 ## An Overview of the NHANES Survey
 The NHANES (National Health and Nutrition Examination Survey) is a long-running effort from the CDC to release health data for public use in multi-year cycles.
 The data is used by government agencies, organizations, and businesses as well as for academic use by instutitions and students.
-The various surveys administered (broken into "components") are meant to be able to represent the majority of the US population.
-It excludes people that...
+The various surveys administered (broken into "components") are meant to be able to represent the majority of the US population (US citizens, non-institutionalized).

-The data is available in "components", which include a number of data fields and a population weight that can be used to show how representative a given survey participant is of the entire US population (which is determined by the awesome statisticians behind the effort to abstract out complex demographic and response information).
-By joining data across different components and normalizing the population weight across one's filtered data, one can craft a targeted analyis within the scope of anything that the NHANES survey measures.
+The data is available in "components", which include a number of data fields and a population weight that can be used to show how representative a given survey participant is of the entire US population (which is determined by the statisticians behind the effort to abstract out complex demographic and response factors).
+By joining data across different components and normalizing the population weight to one's filtered data, one can craft a targeted analyis within the scope of anything that the NHANES survey measures.

 For this effort, we will be looking at the following components: [Glycohemoglobin](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/GHB_L.htm#WTPH2YR) (A1C), [Plasma Fasting Glucose](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/GLU_L.htm) and [Insulin](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/INS_L.htm) (both needed to calculate Insulin Sensitivity), [Demographics](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/DEMO_L.htm#RIDAGEYR) (specifically for Age), and [Examination](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/BMX_L.htm#BMXBMI) (specifically for BMI).